eestdnt/libnidaqmx-mock/README.md

 # libnidaqmx-mock

-Stubbing of libnidaqmx for unit testing of code using the library
+Mocking/Stubbing of libnidaqmx for unit testing of code using the library

 ## Prequisites